qingreee1/material-theme-jetbrains-docs/docs/configuration/component-settings.md

 **Note**: Because this option completely replaces the components UI, a complete restart of the application is needed in order to see them in action.

+**Note 2**: Some of the features depend on this setting to work, therefore disabling this will result to disabling those features as well.
+These are:
+- _Padded Statusbar_: The statusbar will revert to its default, compact design.

 ----
 ### Material Icons